T4GLTD/IIoT/HOL/IOTHubPiHackathon/AzureFunction/README.md

     </p>

 4. Fill out the required values to create a function <br>
-  - Provide the function app a name (eg. functionC2DHoL)
+  - Provide the function app a name (eg. functionC2DHoL with a unique suffix)
   - Select your Azure subscription
   - If given an option to choose between "Windows", "Linux" and "Docker" as the OS, choose "Windows" (At the time of this publication, Linux was still in preview)
   - Select your existing subscription that you are using for the hands on lab
+  - Resource Group: An existing or new resource group eg. iotapprg
-  - For hosting plan, select “consumption plan”
+  - Hosting plan: “consumption plan”
-  - For location, choose the closest data centre (eg. East US)
+  - Location: East US
+  - Runtime Stack: .NET
-  - For storage, select “create new” and provide a name for the storage
+  - For storage, select “create new” and provide a unique name for the storage
+  - Select Application Insights and disable, or allow a new application insights account to be created for the resource.
   <!--- You can leave Application Insights turned off-->
   - Click “Create” <br>
       <p align="center">